My Most Used Git Commands

 Git Commands

 This is not a full guide to which commands you should learn.
 I just find it inspiring to read about other developers’ habits and work routines.
-This I would like to contribute to and tell about my most used Git commands.
+I would like to contribute to this by sharing my most used Git commands.

-I honestly don’t have a specific way on typing these commands.
-I sometimes write the full command.
-I sometimes replace git with g.
-And then I sometimes write the full alias.
-I think it depends on the goal with the command.
+I honestly don’t have a specific way of typing these commands.
+Sometimes I write the full command, sometimes I replace git with g, and sometimes I use the full alias.
+I think it depends on the goal of the command.
 It is worth mentioning that I am using ZSH with oh-my-zsh.

 Main Commands